CCI-MOC/esi-leap/README.md

 ### Configuration

-Run the following to generate the configuration file and copy it to the right place:
+Run the following commands to generate the configuration file and copy it to the right place:

 ```
     $ tox -egenconfig